I’m an astrophysicist working at the University of Oxford as a Royal Society URF.

 In particular, my work focuses on the origins

-of the highest energy cosmic rays, the physics of accretion disc winds, the disc-wind-jet connection in AGN and the hydrodynamics of astrophysical jets.
+of the highest energy cosmic rays, the physics of accretion disc winds, the disc-wind-jet connection in AGN and X-ray binaries, and the hydrodynamics of astrophysical jets on all scales.

 More recently, I have started using X-ray observations of cluster-hosted AGN to search for, and place limits on, axion-like particles,